-Jigoro Kano was born on 28 October 1860, in what is currently the East Nada district of the city of Kobe.
-These were the last days of the Tokugawa military government, and it was a period of many distrust and anti-government activities.
+Jigoro Kano was born on October 28, 1860, in what is currently the East Nada district of the city of Kobe.
+These were the last days of the Tokugawa military government, and it was a period of distrust and anti-government activities.
 In comparison, it was also the year that Lincoln became President of the United States.
-Kano's birthplace was well known for sake brewing, and the Kano family was affluent as sake brewers.
+Kano's birthplace was well known for sake brewing, and the Kano family was affluent sake brewers.
 His mother died when he was ten years old.
 In the new age, his father became an officer of the Meiji government, and for that reason they moved to Tokyo when he was 11.
-In his schooling, Kano showed a particular affinity toward languages.
+During his schooling, Kano showed a particular affinity toward languages.
 At the age of 15, he entered a foreign language school, and in 1877, he entered Toyo Teikoku (Imperial) University, which is currently Tokyo University.
-Today, Tokyo University is the premier university in Japan, and his entrance to this university was a tribute to his academic abilities and commitment to education.
-Although he was the founder of Judo, Kano's superior academic record is also notable, and his language abilities were exceptional.
-In fact, it is a widely known fact that many of Kano's original notes written during his study of Jujitsu and during its transformation to Judo were written in English instead of his native Japanese.
-While one of the reasons for this practice was not only to keep his ideas to himself during these years of intense rivalries among Jujitsu schools, it also served the purpose of allowing for the blending of old with new, of forcing new ways of thinking, and of forging new methods and techniques of training.
+Today, Tokyo University is the premier university in Japan, and his enrollment in this university was a tribute to his academic abilities and commitment to education.
+Although he was the founder of Judo, Kano's superior academic record was also notable, and his language abilities were exceptional.
+In fact, it is a widely-known fact that many of Kano's original notes written during his study of jujitsu and during its transformation to Judo were written in English instead of his native Japanese.
+While one of the reasons for this practice was not only to keep his ideas to himself during these years of intense rivalries among jujitsu schools, it also served the purpose of allowing for the blending of old with new, of forcing new ways of thinking, and of forging new methods and techniques of training.

 As the Founder of Kodokan Judo

-As started earlier, after coming to Tokyo, Kano developed an interest in Jujitsu, and studied it earnestly along with his academic subjects.
+As started earlier, after coming to Tokyo, Kano developed an interest in jujitsu, and studied it earnestly along with his academic subjects.
 When he entered Tokyo Teikoku University, his earnestness toward study became particularly strong.
 In 1879 while he was in school, Kano participated in a Jujitsu demonstration with his instructors in honor of General Grant, former President of the United States.
 At the university, Kano studied subjects such as political science, economics, moral education, and aesthetics, and during this time, he began to hold especially strongly the value of education - learning from others, and then teaching others.
-In 1882, he established Kodokan and worked to spread Judo as its master.
-This was because he found in judo something very spectacular, and decided to dedicate his life to the spread of Judo as its teacher.
-Turning His Passion to the Spread of Physical Education Jigoro Kano considered education to be base on three components - the education of knowledge, the education of morality, and physical education.
+In 1882, he established the Kodokan and worked to spread Judo as its master.
+This was because he found in judo something very spectacular and decided to dedicate his life to the spread of Judo as its teacher.
+Turning his passion into the spread of physical education, Jigoro Kano considered education to be based on three components - the education of knowledge, the education of morality, and physical education.
 The education of knowledge involves the improvement of one's knowledge; the education of morality involves the fostering of one's moral awareness; and physical education involves the training of one's body.
 Despite the fact that, within Kodokan Judo, physical education is an important factor, Kano also placed a lot of effort into the training of physical education instructors at the Secondary Teacher's School.